 Do you want to spend every few minutes glancing at the wall clock and possibly lose focus?
 After all, time is very critical when taking the JLP, especially on higher levels like N2 or N1 (where you have even less time to answer more questions)!

-The best way to handle this is by bringing your own wrist watch.
+The best way to handle this is by bringing your own wristwatch.
 With this, you can easily know how much time you have left.

 6. A water bottle with no label

-What You Need to Keep in Your Bag
+What You Need to Keep in Your Bag during the JLPT

 The above items are allowed to be on your desk at all times.
 The rest of these items must be in your bag, but they’re handy for rests between test sections.

-2. Spare stationeries
+2. Spare stationery

 3. Sweater or jacket